 A fully paid leave of absence of 20 working days is granted:

 - to the legal father upon the birth of one or more of his children;

 - in the case of a registered partnership, upon the birth of one or more children of the partner;

 - to the adoptive father upon the adoption of one or more children in accordance with l’art.
 37, al. 4.

 In case of important school matters or medical examinations of children under 16 years of age, if the employee or collaborator assumes education: up to five days per calendar year.

 More information on the Human Resources website.

-To extend the time limit for your PhD, you can talk to the person at the Doctoral Students Office in charge of the doctoral program you are enrolled in.
+To extend the time limit for your PhD, you can talk to the person in charge of the doctoral program you are enrolled in.

 You will find information on family allowances on the Human Resources website.

 Mothers must have the time needed for breastfeeding (art.
 35a, para.
 2, LTr).
 During the first year of the child’s life, the time taken for breastfeeding or expressing milk counts as paid working hours within the following limits (Article 60, para.
 2, letters a to c, OLT 1):